 - The Windows desktop client consists of an end-user view and administrator view.
 The fully featured desktop client exposes all of the functionality of Safeguard based on the role of the authenticated user. - The web client is functionally similar to the desktop client end-user view and useful for requestors, reviewers, and approvers.
-Many administration functions are available as well.
-The web client is sometimes called the Windows client. - The web management console displays whenever you connect to the virtual appliance and is used for first time configuration.
+Many administration functions are available as well. - The web management console displays whenever you connect to the virtual appliance and is used for first time configuration.
 When setting up a virtual environment, carefully consider the configuration aspects such as CPU, memory availability, I/O subsystem, and network infrastructure to ensure the virtual layer has the necessary resources available.
 See One Identity's Product Support Policies for more information on environment virtualization.